rach-id/Alfa-to-Solidity-translator-in-Cpp-using-Antlr4/README.md

 - The "ExternalAntlr4Cpp" and "CMakeLists" files might contain some absolute pathes to the antlr package or... that need to be changed according to your machine.

 The main directory contains an already compiled antlr grammar file "ALFA.g4" using both the listener and visitor approach.
+To recompile it :

+          $ antlr4 -Dlanguage=Cpp ALFA.g4 // for the listener
+          $ antlr4 -Dlanguage=Cpp ALFA.g4 -visitor // for the visitor

 The "main.cpp" is the one that's been compiled when using cmake. the "main1.cpp" contains a code that doesnt work so far.